Reporting In: 5 Reports to Help You Boost Revenue in 2022

 You can also review all upcoming PM work from this report, or you can dig down into specific customers to see what kind of work they have coming due (or, in some cases, what work is overdue).

-We’re a huge fan of helping techs do their best work.
+We’re big on helping techs do their best work.
 That’s what the Employee Statistics list is for; you can see how your techs are doing, and from there determine what you can do to help them.

 When you open this list, you’ll see Completed Hours, Clocked Hours, and Efficiency.